ydahal1/ydahal1/jokes.md

-Why did the octopus beat the shark in a fight?
-Because it was well armed.
+As I get older, I think of all the people I lost along the way.
+Maybe a career as a tour guide wasn't such a good idea.

 [
-Sat May 31 00:27:36 UTC 2025
+Sun Jun  1 00:35:51 UTC 2025
  ]